How Can a Running Warm-Up Help Optimize Performance?

-It’s no secret that you should warm up before running, whether it’s for a race or the usual weekly run.
+It’s no secret that a running warm-up is important if it’s a race or the usual weekly run.
 But many runners don’t know why (or what to watch out for).

-We’ve compiled a short list of the benefits of warming up + tips on how to warm-up properly.
+We’ve compiled a short list of the benefits of running warm-ups, tips on how to warm up properly and go-to running warm-up routines.

 Dynamic warm-up exercises raise your body temperature by heating up your muscles.
 They also boost your metabolism and accelerate the supply of energy to your muscles.